-- 1.1.
-Birmingham City Council (the Council) is responsible for ensuring that its business is conducted in accordance with the law and proper standards, and that public money is safeguarded and properly accounted for, and used economically, efficiently and effectively.
-The Council also has a duty under the Local Government Act 1999 to make arrangements to secure continuous improvement in the way in which its functions are exercised, having regard to a combination of economy, efficiency, and effectiveness. - 1.2.
-In discharging this overall responsibility, the Council is responsible for putting in place proper arrangements for the governance of its affairs, facilitating the effective exercise of its functions, and including arrangements for the management of risk. - 1.3.
-The Council has approved and adopted a code of corporate governance which is consistent with the principles of the Delivering Good Governance in Local Government: Framework (CIPFA/Solace 2016).
-This statement explains how the Council has complied with the framework and also meets the requirements of The Accounts and Audit Regulations 2015, Regulation 6(1)(a), which requires an authority to conduct a review at least once a year of the effectiveness of its system of internal control and include a statement reporting on the review with any published Statement of Accounts and, Regulation 6(1)(b), which requires all relevant bodies to prepare an Annual Governance Statement (AGS). - 1.4.
-This governance statement provides assurance over the governance arrangements that have been in place for 2021/22 and also identifies significant changes to those governance arrangements that were put in place as a result of the Covid 19 pandemic.
+- 1.2.
+There is one Parish and one Town Council established within the boundary of the Birmingham City Council. - 1.3.
+During 2021-2022, the Council has continued to recover from the impacts of the Covid 19 Pandemic. - 2 Scope of Responsibility what is Governance in Birmingham City Council - 2.1.
+The Council is responsible for ensuring that its business is conducted in accordance with - the law and proper standards, and - that public money is safeguarded and properly accounted for, and used economically, efficiently and effectively on behalf of Birmingham taxpayers. - 2.2.
+The Council also has a duty under the Local Government Act 1999 to make arrangements to secure continuous improvement in the way in which its functions are exercised, having regard to a combination of economy, efficiency, and effectiveness. - 2.3.
+In discharging this overall responsibility, the Council is responsible for putting in place proper arrangements for the governance of its affairs, facilitating the effective exercise of its functions, and including arrangements for the management of risk. - 2.4.
+In order to discharge this responsibility, the council must put in place proper arrangements for the governance of its affairs. - 2.5.
+Good governance is about how we ensure we are doing the right things, in the right way, for the right people, in a timely, inclusive, open, honest and accountable manner.
+Good governance leads to effective: - Leadership and management - Performance and risk management - Stewardship of public money for Birmingham council taxpayers, and - Public engagement and outcomes for residents and service users - 2.6.
+The Council has approved and adopted a code of corporate governance which is consistent with the seven principles of the Delivering Good Governance in Local Government: Framework (CIPFA/Solace 2016).
+The overall aim of the Code of Corporate Governance is to ensure that:

+- Resources are directed in accordance with agreed policy and according to priorities: - There is sound and inclusive decision making: - There is a clear accountability for the use of those resources in order to achieve desired outcomes for service users and communities. - 2.7.
+This Annual Governance Statement (AGS) explains how the Council has complied with the framework and also meets the requirements of The Accounts and Audit Regulations 2015, Regulation 6(1)(a), which requires an authority to conduct a review at least once a year of the effectiveness of its system of internal control and include a statement reporting on the review with any published Statement of Accounts and, Regulation 6(1)(b), which requires all relevant bodies to prepare an Annual Governance Statement. - 2.8.
+This Annual Governance Statement provides assurance over the governance arrangements that have been in place for 2021/22 and also identifies significant changes to those governance arrangements that were put in place as a result of the Covid 19 pandemic.

-2 The Purpose of the Governance Framework
+3 The Purpose of our Governance Framework